A1ex-N/anime-ai-cli/README.md

 # anime-ai-cli

+## Since initially releasing this tool the site has changed and now requires a Chinese IP address.
+So if you want to use it you have to use a Chinese VPN/proxy

 ## This is a simple python CLI that turn images into anime by using the site https://h5.tu.qq.com/web/ai-2d/cartoon/index.
 The reason i created this is because the site is really poorly made.